Archkon/Reality/README.md

-# Reality-------A omini super prompt library
+# Reality----A world built by agent and of agent
-What you see is what you get
+## What you see is what you get
+### conceptual prototype

+## eureka----A omini super prompt library